the13joker1/Blocklist-for-Far-Right-and-Anti-Semitic-Websites/README.md

 ## Usage

 You can also manually add more domains to the list if you encounter additional far-right or anti-Semitic sites you would like to block.
-Simply follow the format shown above.
+Simply follow the format shown in the Lists.

 ## Contributing